kauralasoo/MTAT.03.239_Bioinformatics/Gene_expression_analysis.md

 	dataset = readRDS("RNA_SummarizedExperiment.rds")

 Here, `dataset` is an [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/vignettes/SummarizedExperiment/inst/doc/SummarizedExperiment.html)  object.
 The key advantage of using SummarizedExperiment class  is that the gene expression read count matrix is always stored together with the accompanying gene and sample metadata.
+Consequently, when you want to subset the data,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEzOTEzMDI2MF19
+eyJoaXN0b3J5IjpbLTE3NDM2NzY5MDNdfQ==
 -->